Norris Dam State Park

 The park has two campgrounds.
 The east campground has 25 sites with water and electric hook-up and 10 primitive sites for tents only; the west campground has 50 sites with water and electric hook-up.
 All of the sites have a table, grill and fire pit.

-The Lenoir Museum has a diverse collection of many artifacts which depict life in Southern Appalachia from 12,000 years ago to present day.
+The Lenoir Museum has a diverse collection of many artifacts that depict life in Southern Appalachia from 12,000 years ago to the present day.
 The Rice Gristmill, originally constructed in 1798 in Union County, was dismantled and rebuilt on Clear Creek in 1935.
 The Caleb Crosby Threshing Barn was originally built on the Holston River in the 1830s and relocated to its present site in 1978.
-It displays old farm tools, plows and a horse drawn wagon.
+It displays old farm tools, plows, and a horse-drawn wagon.

 Norris Dam State Park has two meeting rooms located in the west section on the park that can accommodate 10 to 75 people.
 These meeting rooms can be reserved up to one year in advance.
-The Tea Room is also a very popular venue for weddings, reunions and receptions.
-For more information, please contact the park office at 865-426-7461 or toll free at 1-800-543-9335.
+The Tea Room is also a very popular venue for weddings, reunions, and receptions.
+For more information, please contact the park office at 865-425-4500.

 Nearby attractions include the Museum of Appalachia.
-A Smithsonian affiliate, the museum portrays an authentic mountain farm and pioneer village and offers cultural and historic exhibits as well as a home-style restaurant.
+A Smithsonian affiliate, the museum portrays an authentic mountain farm and pioneer village and offers cultural and historical exhibits as well as a home-style restaurant.
 Also nearby is Big South Fork National River and Recreation Area.
-Learn more about this popular 125,000 acre nature preserve.
+Learn more about this popular 125,000-acre nature preserve.